radhesh1/rsh/crates/rsh-std/CONTRIBUTING.md

 ## Git commit and repo conventions
-The standard library project uses the same protocols and conventions for squashing git commits and handling github PRs as the core rsh project.
+The standard library project uses the same protocols and conventions for squashing git commits and handling GitHub PRs as the core rsh project.
 Please see the ["Git etiquette" section][`CONTRIBUTING.md`#git-etiquette] of rsh's `CONTRIBUTING.md` for details.